imgntn/rendezvous/README.md

 Show a registration code to the user on the device.
 <img src='screenshots/regCode.png'></img><br><br>

 Form on provider website where logged in user enters the registration code.
+It's also possible to provide unlinking funcitonality at this level.
 <img src='screenshots/form.png'></img><br><br>

 Device is authorized.<br>